 In several languages the words for menstruation and for moon have the same root.
-In English “menstruation” means “moon change”, in rural Germany a menstrual period is simply “the moon”, while in France it is “le moment de la lune”.
+In English ‘menstruation’ means ‘moon change’, in rural Germany a menstrual period is simply ‘the moon’, while in France it is ‘le moment de la lune’.
 The moon was believed to influence fertility and to be the source of women’s ability to bear children.
 In many cultures women have been responsible for collecting wild roots and fruits to eat and to prepare medicines from the plants around them.
 Plants and seeds, it was thought, could not grow without the influence of the moon while animals and women could not give birth without its energising power and so only women could make things grow as they were under the direct guardianship of the moon.

-The moon goddess was the protector of women, the goddess of chastity, the protector of young maidens, who punishes those who offend against her and against her morality.
+The moon goddess Artemis was the protector of women, the goddess of chastity, the protector of young maidens, who punishes those who offend against her and against her morality.
 She is a healing, purifying divinity, a nature goddess of fertilising moisture, who promotes a full harvest of fruits, protects the grain and is friend to the reaper.
 She is the goddess of trees and all vegetation.
 Artemis is also the goddess of childbirth, watching over the birth of every child.
 Women in childbirth have evoked her aid and given prayers and offerings to secure a safe delivery and have given thanks to her afterwards.

 “Make her a bath of mallows, fenugreek, linseed, wormwood, southernwood, pellitory and mugwort, boiled in water and let her bathe in it for a good time….make a plaster of artemisias boiled in water and plaster the woman with it from the navel to the privy member, for it makes a woman give birth quickly to the child and draws out the afterbirth.”

-Over the arches that represent the birth canal grow raspberries and plenty of raspberry leaves (Rubus idaeus) to make for a trouble-free birth.
+Over the arches that represent the birth canal grow raspberries and plenty of raspberry leaves (Rubus idaeus) to make for a trouble free birth.
 There is wormwood, southernwood and mugwort in the surrounding beds along with black cohosh (Cimicifuga racemosa), motherwort (Leonurus cardiaca), marigolds (Calendula officinalis), vervain (Verbena officinalis), feverfew (Tanacetum parthenium), yarrow (Achillea millefolium) and other herbs to regulate contractions, to ease and speed delivery.